Kurt A. Flosky – President, Executive Management Committee Member

 Mr. Glenn has been with FAAC as a Military Business Development Representative since 2006 and was named Director in January 2011.
 He directs a team of employees and consultants in marketing FAAC’s proven capabilities and coordinating with military customers in positioning the company to respond to customer training requirements.
 Prior to joining FAAC, Mr. Glenn spent 20 years in the Marine Corps as a Naval Flight Officer in F/A-18Ds.
 During the last 6 years prior to his military retirement, Mr. Glenn was Level III certified in Program Management and served in Defense procurement billets associated with Marine Corps Training Systems.
 He served as a Project Manager for the Marine Corps’ Program Manager for Training Systems, Fixed-Wing Aviation Liaison Officer for the Naval Air Warfare Center Training Systems Division, and as a Deputy Program Manager, PMA-205 at NAVAIR Headquarters.

-Randal Houston – Director of Air Warfare Simulations
+Randal Houston – Executive Director of Air Warfare Simulations, Executive Management Committee Member

 Mr. Houston oversees all flight/weapon simulation contracts at FAAC.
 He is responsible for marketing, bid and proposal efforts, program conduct, and staffing.
 Mr. Houston also serves as Program Manager for the complete set of Zone Acquisition Process (ZAP) programs and the Joint Strike Fighter Airborne Missile Trajectory Event Modeler (AMTEM) programs.
 Mr. Houston has been with FAAC since 1990 and has worked on numerous Military Operations hardware modeling projects.

-Mr. Lesch is the Director of Vehicle Simulation Operations, he oversees programs, planning, scheduling and managing the technical effort, and acts as customer liaison.
+Mr. Lesch is the Director of Vehicle Simulation Operations.
+He oversees programs, plans, schedules and manages the technical effort, and acts as customer liaison.
 Mr. Lesch was named Director in 2017.
-Mr. Lesch started his career with FAAC in 2006 and demonstrated his capabilities through successfully planning, developing, architecting, and managing programs for military customers including acting as program manager for the Army’s Virtual Clearance Training Suite.
-With experience as a Program Manager both at FAAC and other companies, Mr. Lesch is positioned to ensure the continued success of the Vehicle Simulation division.
+Mr. Lesch started his career with FAAC in 2006.
+He demonstrated his capabilities by successfully planning, developing, architecting, and managing military customers’ programs, including acting as program manager for the Army’s Virtual Clearance Training Suite.
+With experience as a Program Manager both at FAAC and other companies, Mr. Lesch is positioned to ensure the Vehicle Simulation division’s continued success.
 Mr. Lesch holds degrees in both Computer Science and Mathematics from the University of Michigan.

-Mr. McCue is the General Manager of the MILO Range Training Systems Division, the use of force and firearms training sector of the company.
+Mr. McCue oversees MILO’s Live, Virtual, and Cognitive training segments.
+MILO is the judgement skills use of force training sector of the company encompassing virtual and live-fire training solutions.
 A founding member of the MILO Group, he has been with the company for almost two decades and has been in the simulation training industry since 1990.
 Prior to that, he served as an NCO in the US Army’s elite 75th Ranger Regiment, and he holds a degree in Public Administration from the University of Wisconsin-Madison.
 As General Manager of the MILO group, his responsibilities include business development, sales and marketing, and overseeing daily operations.

 Matthew Taft – Director of Quality Assurance and Configuration Management

 Mr. Taft has been with FAAC as a Program Manager since 2005 and was named Director in June 2015.
-Prior to coming to FAAC, he served as an NCO in the US Marine Corps as an Aviation Mechanic and more recently as the Site Manager and training lead for the MCAS Futenma flight trainers and III MEF Driver trainers.
+Before coming to FAAC, he served as an NCO in the US Marine Corps as an Aviation Mechanic and more recently as the Site Manager and training lead for the MCAS Futenma flight trainers and III MEF Driver Trainers.
 While at FAAC, Mr. Taft has managed the development, production, and fielding of many of FAAC’s leading product lines.
-As the Director of Quality Assurance and Configuration Management, Mr. Taft is responsible for the oversight of the corporate Quality Management System and Configuration Management practices.
+As the Director of Quality Assurance and Configuration Management, Mr. Taft is responsible for overseeing the corporate Quality Management System and Configuration Management practices.